santofrancesco/tuxus/README.md

 ---

 ## 💿 About TUXUS
 TUXUS is a lightweight Python GTK application that makes it effortless to prepare USB drives and burn ISO images.
 Whether you’re flashing a Linux distribution or just reformatting a drive, TUXUS provides a modern interface with essential power-user features.
+It uses Python to execute widely available Bash commands such as mkfs, umount, md5sum, etc. on Debian and its derivatives.
+Initially created for personal use, TUXUS was later refined and made available to the public, specifically for users switching to Linux for the first time and for those who prefer a graphical user interface to perform quick tasks without the need to remember a series of long commands.
+It offers both basic and advanced options to satisfy a broader audience.
+Casual users can use the default settings, while advanced users can customize the options to meet their specific needs.

 ---